jeremy-adamson/sql-google-notes/week61.md

 The Graphic representation of data or information

-## Communivating your data insights
+## Communicating your data insights

 Four parts to combine for visualization and presentation [here](https://www.informationisbeautiful.net/visualizations/what-makes-a-good-data-visualization/)